SantiMahecha/ZcanMan/README.md

 12. HTTP Header Evaluation
 13. OS Detection
 0. Exit

-## Contributing
-We welcome contributions to ZcanMan!
-If you have any ideas for improvements or new features, feel free to fork the repository and submit a pull request.
-Please ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## Contact
 For any questions or feedback, feel free to reach out to me at [smahechapinzon@gmail.com](mailto:smahechapinzon@gmail.com).